The Heat Network Regulations have changed – here’s our guide to compliance

 The Heat Network Regulations are complex and can be challenging to navigate.
 In many cases expert advice is needed to determine whether you are in scope.

-We’ve helped many businesses achieve compliance, providing support on all aspects of the regulations, including a survey of your property to determine what is ‘in’ and ‘out’ of scope.
+Concept provides support on a number of key aspects of the regulations; we work with clients to determine building classes, identify what is ‘in’ and ‘out’ of scope and assist with notifications.
 We will take care of cost-effectiveness and feasibility assessments where needed, and if you do have a duty to install metering devices, our specialist metering team can undertake the design and installation process.

 If you think you may be affected by the Heat Network Regulations contact us for more information on how we can help.